 Guide to the Markets

-Guide to the Markets presents a wide range of macroeconomic data that can help liquidity investors assess the economic backdrop and position their portfolios, covering issues such as:
+Given the current uncertainty over the outlook for interest rates, Guide to the Markets presents a wide range of macroeconomic data that can help liquidity investors assess the economic backdrop and position their portfolios.
+The Guide covers all the major issues, including:

-- Lead indicators, such as the purchasing managers’ indices and GDP (p.
-5, 30) have picked up in the quarter.
-Considering risks of a global slowdown fuelled by a trade war have increased, investment intentions, and consumer and business confidence data, will need to be closely monitored.
+- Lead indicators - Considering risks of a global slowdown fuelled by a trade war have increased, investment intentions, and consumer and business confidence data, will need to be closely monitored.

 As you consider these important topics, we will be happy to share our market views and tailor liquidity solutions to best meet your needs.